microsoft/CCF/README.md

 ## Getting Started on Azure Confidential Computing

-First, clone the CCF repository with the `--recursive` option:
+First, if you are checking out the CCF repository, run `git clone` with the `--recursive` option:
 ```bash
 git clone --recursive https://github.com/microsoft/CCF.git
 ```